 BIOGRAPHY

-May 2000.
-Lately I've been applying a certain intuition for redefining (Euclidean) geometry.
-I enjoy meditating by the riverfront and the latest works reflect on the rhythm and athmosphere seen there.
+(May 2000).
+Lately I've been applying a certain intuition for redefining geometry.
+I enjoy meditating by the riverfront and the latest works reflect on the rhythm and atmosphere seen there.
 F.e.: "The river as a symbol represents the flow of mind, its appearances and shapes change every second, therefore there is no such thing as East River in New York City but a drifting with the flow of images anchored in moods of realization.
 This city is a Beast, i.e. the collective mind of its inhabitants appears as a brute, instinctive creature."

 Related education